 The internship program, which began in February 2020, is dedicated to students of the University’s graphic design faculty, as part of which interns gain hands-on experience in designing applications and software products.
-Upon successful completion of the program, best talents may be offered a job at the CSHARK headquarters in Wrocław.
+Upon successful completion of the program, the best talents may be offered a job at the CSHARK headquarters in Wrocław.

 Application design is one of the key elements of software development.
 SWPS educates excellent graphic designers, which perfectly suits our services in the area of UX/UI design, so we thought it would be a great idea to formalize this cooperation via an internship program. - adds Kamil Kwećka, board member and co-founder at CSHARK.

 During the internship program, students are being trained under the supervision of experienced colleagues and learn the perks of a UX/UI designer job.
 The interns learn how to use their knowledge in practice.
 They have the opportunity to cooperate with a software development team and learn how to properly prepare a project description for them.

 Our former intern, and SWPS University student Joanna Kozołub said: